Richard Barker (businessman)

-Prof. Richard Barker is a healthcare leader who has contributed to the field through his forward-thinking approach and innovative work.
+Richard Barker is a healthcare leader who has contributed to the field through his forward-thinking approach and innovative work.
 He co-founded and chairs Metadvice, a company developing AI-driven healthcare platforms.
-He also established New Medicine Partners and is the Founding Director of the University of Oxford's Centre for the Advancement of Sustainable Medical Innovation, now called the Collaboration for the Advancement of Sustainable Medical Innovation (CASMI), which is hosted by University College London and focuses on translating bioscience into medical treatments.
+He also established New Medicine Partners and is the founding director of the University of Oxford's Centre for the Advancement of Sustainable Medical Innovation, now called the Collaboration for the Advancement of Sustainable Medical Innovation (CASMI), which is hosted by University College London and focuses on translating bioscience into medical treatments.
 Barker is the chair of the advisory board at NWPharmaTech and a co-founder and board member of 2BWell, a mental health initiative supporting Ukrainians.
 Additionally, he is a visiting professor in Precision Population Health at King’s College London.

-Early life

-Barker was born in South London and attended Alleyn's School in Dulwich, London.

-Education

-Barker was educated at Exeter College, Oxford, where he received a bachelor's degree in chemistry.
-He pursued research on the biological applications of magnetic resonance techniques for his PhD in Philosophy at Oxford University, followed by post-doctoral studies in Munich, Germany, and Leeds, England.